paregorios/make-project/README.md

 I might do more work on this at some point, hence the following to-do list:

- * Add support for setting up a working directory as a Python package (presently just stubbed out)
+ * Add support for setting up a working directory as a Python package (presently work in progress; see branch "package")
- * Add README file init (presently just stubbed out)
- * Fold script and package templates into this repos
+ * Fold package templates into this repos
  * Config file support
  * Non-hard-coded directory and file references
  * provide requirements and stuff so config to run this script is easier